 What are Triggers?
 Triggers are predefined sets of Task activation conditions.
 Automation Workshop runs the Task, whenever there is a state in the system that is described in Trigger configuration.
-Task is executed by sequentially performing set of user predefined Actions (such as Send email, Run Application, Copy / Move / Rename / Delete files, etc.) contained in it.
+Task is executed by sequentially performing set of user predefined Actions (such as Send email, Run Application, Copy / Move / Rename / Delete files, etc).

 Setting up a Trigger is the first step in building a Task.
 Clicking Add Trigger button in Triggers tab (either in Task Wizard or Task properties) opens a list of available Triggers.
 Confirm selection of the Trigger to open its configuration window · More ways to trigger the Task

-File / Folder Watcher is a Trigger that monitors changes (e.g. creation, deletion, modification or renaming of files or folders) in specified location of file system and initiates Task execution.
-File / Folder Watcher features multiple filters (include / exclude wildcards and attributes) and advanced options to provide user with efficient file management when performing file monitoring.
+Trigger that monitors changes (e.g. creation, deletion, modification or renaming of files or folders) in specified location of file system.
+It features multiple filters (include and exclude wildcards and attributes), and advanced options to provide user with efficient file management when performing file monitoring.
 Local drives and network shares are supported.